 Data collection took place in a single session of about 1 hour and 30 minutes.
 All interaction between researcher and participants happened in Spanish.
 Participants completed the tasks in this order: Spanish proficiency test (only L2 learners; 15-20 minutes), language background questionnaire (10 minutes), linguistic anticipation task (25 minutes), visuospatial anticipation task (10 minutes), Corsi-blocks task (10 minutes), and OSpan (15 minutes).
 First, participants listened to an overview of the tasks and signed the consent form.
 Participants provided oral responses for the language background questionnaire.
 They completed the remaining tasks in a computer, using a 24" computer monitor and Sol Republic 1601-32 headphones.
 In all tasks, the instructions were given both orally and in written.
 The oral instructions were in Spanish; the written instructions were in the participant’s L1.

-Linguistic anticipation task For the visual-world paradigm, participants rested their head on a chin rest, and completed an 11-point grid calibration task.
+Linguistic anticipation task.
+For the visual-world paradigm, participants rested their head on a chin rest, and completed an 11-point grid calibration task.
 They could ask questions after the practice trials.
 Both the practice and the experimental trials followed the same order.
 See Figure 1 for an example of an experimental trial.
 First, a fixation sign appeared in the middle of the screen for 250 ms. This allowed the researcher to recalibrate manually when necessary.
 Then, two words appeared on the screen side to side.
 Once the words had been on the screen for 1000 ms, the sentence started playing.
 A green rectangle appeared on the screen around the word participants had selected.
 The sentence did not stop when participants selected the word they heard.
 Response recording was set up to be registered only when the press happened after the start of the verb in the sentence; previous presses were not recorded.
 The setting therefore forced participants to press again if they pressed to soon.
 No feedback was provided.